harsh749005/NewGen/README.md

-# This Repository Contains a static website Project just few landing Pages
+# This Repository Contains a static website Project for NewGen
 # Newgen Research Consultancy
 **Newgen Research Consultancy empowers research and startups through mentorship, conferences, and strategic support.**
 🔗 Link : https://www.new-gen.in/